lucapette/web/main/content/writing/on-writing.markdown

 - Outline expansion.

 I couldn't come up with a better naming for now, as a programmer I know how hard naming can be.
-I will explain what I mean in the coming paragraphs.
+I explain what I mean in the coming paragraphs.

 As I kept rewriting my drafts before moving on to proof-reading, I realised I had never written a draft and rewritten it in one sitting.
 I had always put at